bcit-ci/CodeIgniter/user_guide_src/source/database/query_builder.rst

 		Generates a WHERE field NOT IN('item', 'item') SQL query, joined with 'OR' if appropriate.

-	.. method:: order_by($orderby[, $direction = ''[, $escape = NULL]])

-		:param	string	$orderby: The field to order by
-		:param	string	$direction: The order requested - asc, desc or random
-		:param	boolean	$escape: Whether to escape values and identifiers
-		:returns:	DB_query_builder instance
-		:rtype:	object

-		Generates an ORDER BY clause in the SQL query

-	.. method:: replace([$table = ''[, $set = NULL]])

-		:param	string	$table: The table to query
-		:param	array	$set: Associative array of insert values
-		:returns:	DB_result, FALSE on failure
-		:rtype:	mixed

-		Compiles an replace into string and runs the query

-	.. method:: reset_query()

-		:rtype:	void

-		Publicly-visible method to reset the QB values.

-	.. method:: select([$select = '*'[, $escape = NULL]])

-		:param	string	$select: Comma-separated list of fields to select
-		:param	boolean	$escape: Whether to escape values and identifiers
-		:returns:	DB_query_builder instance
-		:rtype:	object

-		Generates the SELECT portion of the query

-	.. method:: select_avg([$select = ''[, $alias = '']])

-		:param	string	$select: Field to compute the average of
-		:param	string	$alias: Alias for the resulting value
-		:returns:	DB_query_builder instance
-		:rtype:	object

-		Generates a SELECT AVG(field) portion of a query

-	.. method:: select_max([$select = ''[, $alias = '']])

-		:param	string	$select: Field to compute the maximum of
-		:param	string	$alias: Alias for the resulting value
-		:returns:	DB_query_builder instance
-		:rtype:	object

-		Generates a SELECT MAX(field) portion of a query

-	.. method:: select_min([$select = ''[, $alias = '']])

-		:param	string	$select: Field to compute the minimum of
-		:param	string	$alias: Alias for the resulting value
-		:returns:	DB_query_builder instance
-		:rtype:	object

-		Generates a SELECT MIN(field) portion of a query

-	.. method:: select_sum([$select = ''[, $alias = '']])

-		:param	string	$select: Field to compute the sum of
-		:param	string	$alias: Alias for the resulting value
-		:returns:	DB_query_builder instance
-		:rtype:	object

-		Generates a SELECT SUM(field) portion of a query

-	.. method:: set($key[, $value = ''[, $escape = NULL]])

-		:param	mixed	$key: The field to be set, or an array of key/value pairs
-		:param	string	$value: If a single key, its new value
-		:param	boolean	$escape: Whether to escape values and identifiers
-		:returns:	DB_query_builder instance
-		:rtype:	object

-		Allows key/value pairs to be set for inserting or updating

-	.. method:: set_dbprefix([$prefix = ''])

-		:param	string	$prefix: The new prefix to use
-		:returns:	The DB prefix in use
-		:rtype:	string

-		Set's the DB Prefix to something new without needing to reconnect

-	.. method:: set_insert_batch($key[, $value = ''[, $escape = NULL]])

-		:param	mixed	$key: The field to be set, or an array of key/value pairs
-		:param	string	$value: If a single key, its new value
-		:param	boolean	$escape: Whether to escape values and identifiers
-		:returns:	DB_query_builder instance
-		:rtype:	object

-		The "set_insert_batch" function.
-Allows key/value pairs to be set for batch inserts

-	.. method:: set_update_batch($key[, $value = ''[, $escape = NULL]])

-		:param	mixed	$key: The field to be set, or an array of key/value pairs
-		:param	string	$value: If a single key, its new value
-		:param	boolean	$escape: Whether to escape values and identifiers
-		:returns:	DB_query_builder instance
-		:rtype:	object

-		The "set_batch_batch" function.
-Allows key/value pairs to be set for batch batch

-	.. method:: start_cache()

-		:rtype:	void

-		Start DB caching

-	.. method:: stop_cache()

-		:rtype:	void

-		Stop DB caching

-	.. method:: truncate([$table = ''])

-		:param	string	$table: Name fo the table to truncate
-		:returns:	DB_result
-		:rtype:	object

-		Compiles a truncate string and runs the query.
-                If the database does not support the truncate() command This function maps to "DELETE FROM table"

-	.. method:: update([$table = ''[, $set = NULL[, $where = NULL[, $limit = NULL]]]])

-		:param	string	$table: The table to insert data into
-		:param	array	$set: An associative array of insert values
-		:param	string	$where: WHERE clause to use
-		:param	string	$limit: LIMIT clause to use
-		:returns:	DB_result
-		:rtype:	object

-		Compiles an update string and runs the query.

-	.. method:: update_batch([$table = ''[, $set = NULL[, $value = NULL]]])

-		:param	string	$table: The table to update data in
-		:param	mixed	$set: The field to be set, or an array of key/value pairs
-		:param	string	$value: If a single key, its new value
-		:returns:	DB_result
-		:rtype:	object

-		Compiles an update string and runs the query.

-	.. method:: where($key[, $value = NULL[, $escape = NULL]])

-		:param	mixed	$key: Name of field to compare, or associative array
-		:param	mixed	$value: If a single key, compared to this value
-		:param	boolean	$escape: Whether to escape values and identifiers
-		:returns:	DB_query_builder instance
-		:rtype:	object

-		Generates the WHERE portion of the query.
-                Separates multiple calls with 'AND'.

 	.. method:: where_in([$key = NULL[, $values = NULL[, $escape = NULL]]])

 		:param	string	$key: Name of field to examine